 Talk to your healthcare provider about which vaccine is best for you.

 Go to ahs.ca/seconddose for more information.

-What vaccine will I get for my booster or additional doses?
+Your risk of getting seriously ill from COVID-19 is much higher than your risk of What vaccine will I get for my booster or additional doses?